TheBeardless/Ruby-React/README.md

 User stories go here.

 Learned along the way:
-- webpacker can now handle react and you can create a frontend and backend in 1 directory to be hosted on one server (ie. Heroku). - didn't do this as it's a bit of a stretch goal.
+- "Webpacker now supports react.js 🎉" and you can create a frontend and backend in 1 directory to be hosted on one server (ie. Heroku). - didn't do this as it's a bit of a stretch goal.

+Some Best Practice
 - creating a private method to define what params can be permitted in an API to mitigate some unethical hacking.
 - active record validation helpers. example:"rating": ["17 isn't within 1 and 10"]
--
+- exception handling
+- namespace and versioning ie /api/v1/snacks